-We have also agreed to pay the Placement Agent a tail fee equal to both the cash and warrant compensation in this offering, if this offering is not consummated and any potential investor who was brought over-the-wall by the Placement Agent with respect to an offering other than a public offering or contacted by the Placement Agent with respect to a public offering during the term of its engagement, provides us with capital in any public or private offering or other financing or capital raising transaction during the twelve-month period following expiration or termination of our engagement with the Placement Agent.
+We have also agreed to pay the Placement Agent a tail fee equal to both the cash and warrant compensation in this offering, if this offering is not consummated and any potential investor who was brought over-the-wall by the Placement Agent with respect to an offering other than a public offering or contacted by the Placement Agent with respect to a public offering during the term of its engagement, provides us with capital in any public or private offering or other financing or capital raising transaction during the twelvemonth period following expiration or termination of our engagement with the Placement Agent.
+Notwithstanding anything to the contrary contained in the agreement with the Placement Agent, if the engagement of the Placement Agent is terminated for cause, the Placement Agent shall not have the right to receive any tail fee pursuant to FINRA Rule 5110(g)(5).